atsukotominaga/music-teaching/README.md

 - condFileReading: read a condition file to determine the order of conditions for each participant.

 ### Others
-- image: contains experimental stimuli
+- image: contains experimental stimuli.
 - cond: contains a csv file and an excel file about the order of conditions for each participant.

 ## R